Israel's Mossad bombed German, Swiss firms to stop Pakistani nukes - report

 The paper quoted the Swiss historian Adrian Hänni who said the Mossad was likely involved in the bomb attacks of Swiss and German companies, adding, however, there was no “smoking gun” to prove the Mossad carried out the attacks.

-A mysterious man in a black suit sanding in the shadows underneath an umbrella, looking like a spy or a secret agent [Illustrative] (credit: INGIMAGE)
+A mysterious man in a black suit standing in the shadows underneath an umbrella, looking like a spy or a secret agent [Illustrative] (credit: INGIMAGE)

 The Organization for the Non-Proliferation of Nuclear Weapons in South Asia, a previously unknown entity, claimed credit for the explosions in Switzerland and Germany.